-This page allows a tendon load to be associated with previously entered profiles and properties.
+For tendon 1

+- Select the Tendon option and click Next

+- Select Short tendon profile from the Profile drop-down list

+- Select Top Strand Properties from the Property drop-down list

+- Enter a prestress force of 4E3

+- Ensure that jacking at End 1 is the only jacking detail selected and enter the slip to be 5E-3

+- Enter the attribute name as Tendon 1

+- Click Apply.

-- Enter the attribute name as Tendon 1 and click the Create button. - Enter the prestress force as 4E3 - Ensure that jacking from End 1 is the only jacking detail selected and enter the slip as 5E-3 - Ensure the profile combo box is set to Short tendon profile and the property combo box is set to Top Strand Properties
+- Ensure the profile combo box is set to Short tendon profile and the property combo box is set to Top Strand Properties

-- Enter the attribute name as Tendon 2 and click the Create button.
-In doing so, this stores the previous short tendon profile values and allows existing values to be edited as appropriate for the next profile to be defined. - Enter the prestress force as 4E3 - Ensure that jacking from End 2 is the only jacking detail selected and enter the slip as 5E-3 - Ensure the profile combo box is set to Short tendon profile and the property combo box is set to Top Strand Properties
+- Ensure the prestress force is set to 4E3

+- Ensure that jacking from End 2 is the only jacking detail selected and enter the slip as 5E-3

+- Enter the attribute name as Tendon 2.

+- Click Apply.

-- Enter the attribute name as Tendon 3 and click the Create button. - Enter the prestress force as 4E3 - Ensure that the jacking from End 1 is only selected and enter the slip as 5E-3 - Change the profile combo box so that Long tendon profile is displayed and the property combo box so that Top Strand Properties is displayed.
+- Change the profile combo box so that Long tendon profile is displayed and the property combo box so that Top Strand Properties is displayed.

+- Ensure the prestress force is set to 4E3

+- Ensure that the jacking from End 1 is only selected and enter the slip as 5E-3

+- Enter the attribute name as Tendon 3.

+- Click Apply.

-- Enter the attribute name as Tendon 4 and click the Create button. - Enter the prestress force as 4E3 - Ensure that the jacking from End 2 is only selected and enter the slip as 5E-3 - Ensure the profile combo box is set to Long tendon profile and the property combo box is set to Top Strand Properties
+- Ensure the profile combo box is set to Long tendon profile and the property combo box is set to Top Strand Properties

+- Ensure the prestress force is set to 4E3

+- Ensure that the jacking from End 2 is only selected and enter the slip as 5E-3

+- Enter the attribute name as Tendon 4.

+- Click Apply.

+- Change the profile combo box so that Full Tendon Profile Left is displayed and change the property combo box so that Web Strand Properties is displayed

-- Enter the attribute name as Tendon 5 and click the Create button. - Enter the prestress force as 2E3 - Ensure that the jacking from End 1 and End 2 is selected and enter the slip as 5E-3 at each end. - Change the profile combo box so that Full Tendon Profile Left is displayed and ensure the property combo box is set to Web Strand Properties
+- Enter the prestress force as 2E3

+- Ensure that the jacking from End 1 and End 2 is selected and enter the slip as 5E-3 at each end.

+- Enter the attribute name as Tendon 5.

+- Click Apply.

-- Enter the attribute name as Tendon 6 and click the Create button. - Enter the prestress force as 2E3 - Ensure that the jacking from End 1 and End 2 is selected and enter the slip as 5E-3 at each end. - Change the profile combo box so that Full Tendon Profile Right and the property combo box is set to Web Strand Properties
+- Change the profile combo box so that Full Tendon Profile Right and the property combo box is set to Web Strand Properties

+- Ensure the prestress force is set to 2E3

+- Ensure that the jacking from End 1 and End 2 is selected and enter the slip as 5E-3 at each end.

+- Enter the attribute name as Tendon 6.

+- Click Apply.